Zoradik/ProjetCsharp/README_EN.md

 ![add](https://github.com/Zoradik/ProjetCsharp/blob/develop/ProjectCsharp/Images/add.png)

+P.S. :
+Full backup: consists of copying all the files and folders of a system, storing all the data.
+Differential backup: only files modified since the last full backup are backed up.

 Once the type specified : the backup work begin.
 The app show you the progression of the work.

 ![progess](https://github.com/Zoradik/ProjetCsharp/blob/develop/ProjectCsharp/Images/progress.png)

+#### Execute a backup work :

+To execute a backup work, enter 2: then the program will ask you the index of the backup you want to make :
+  1. a name to identify your Save
+  2. a source directory, where the program will copy the files from
+  3. a target directory, where the program will paste the file in
+  4. a type of save, complete ou differencial